Sang Hongyang: Youth and officialdom

 Sang Hongyang was born in Luoyang, one of the Han dynasty's major commercial centres, to a family of merchants.
 In his youth, he was known for his mathematical prowess.
-When Emperor Wu ascended to the throne in 141 BC, Sang came to his notice and was eventually invited to become Palace Attendant.
+When Emperor Wu ascended to the throne in 141 BC, Sang came to his notice and was eventually invited to become Palace Attendant at the age of 13 (by East Asian reckoning).
 This was one way which the Emperor gained and retained talented individuals in the palace, and by which many important officials began their careers.
-Sang would remain the Attendant for 26 years.
+Sang would remain Attendant for 26 years.

 Rise to fame

 Sang's skill at economic policy would only come into play during the middle of Emperor Wu's reign.
 By then, the ongoing campaigns against the Xiongnu had drained the wealth built up by Emperor Wu's predecessors, and the state had entered a financial crisis.
 In 120 BC, the Minister of Agriculture, Zheng Dangshi (鄭當時), first proposed the idea of state monopolies on iron and salt, recommending two powerful salt and iron magnates to join the government and manage the industry on a national scale.
 Sang Hongyang was then assigned to aid the magnates in their planning.
 With the success of the monopolies in improving the empire's financial situation, Sang eventually rose to become Assistant Minister of Agriculture.

 As the Assistant Minister, Sang soon implemented several more measures to refill the national coffers.
 These included an asset tax, payable by artisans, bankers, merchants, and owners of carriages and boats, which was calculated according to the amount of assets.
 Smallholders only needed to pay half the official rate of tax.
 At the same time, laws were enacted under which false reporting and concealment of assets was punishable by confiscation of assets and exile to the borders for a year.
 People were encouraged to report cases of concealment with half the confiscated assets being awarded to the reporters.